TEXAS EDUCATORS’ CODE OF ETHICS:

 The Texas educator is required to comply with standard practices and ethical conduct toward students, professional colleagues, school officials, parents, and members of the community.
 Educators are expected to respect and obey the law, demonstrate personal integrity, and exemplify honesty and good moral character.
 Educators are also expected to extend just and equitable treatment to all members of the profession, and to cooperate with parents and others to improve public schools in their community.
 (See Texas Educators’ Code of Ethics.)

-All Urban Teachers participants are required to complete ethics training during Summer Institute A that includes professional ethical conduct, practices and performance; ethical conduct towards professional colleagues; and ethical conduct towards students.
+Urban Teachers participants in Texas are required to complete ethics training at the start of Summer A that includes professional ethical conduct, practices and performance; ethical conduct towards professional colleagues; and ethical conduct towards students.
 The purpose of this training is to make teachers aware of their actions and hold them accountable for their behavior.
 Participants will be asked to sign an agreement that indicates their willingness to comply and commit to these ethical practices.

-Please note that your local district or charter school policy may differ from that used as guidance in the ethics training.
+Please note that your local district or charter school policies may differ from those shared as guidance in the ethics training.
 Always check with your district or school to find out local policies on social media and reporting procedures or if you feel you are in a situation that needs guidance.

 BEST PRACTICES FOR TEACHERS: